vtexdocs/help-center-content/docs/known-issues/en/customer-giftcard-not-located-in-the-administrative-module-when-performing--cpf-query.md

 ---
-title: Customer GiftCard not located in the administrative module when performing a CPF query
+title: 'Customer GiftCard not located in the administrative module when performing a CPF query'
 id: 57ReN0F8H6iAsimuMoUe8Q
 status: PUBLISHED
 createdAt: 2017-07-27T15:42:13.805Z